bitwarden/contributing-docs/docs/architecture/adr/0020-observability-with-opentelemetry.md

 }
 ```

-Options of "Console" and "Otlp" will be available for the metrics and tracing export, along with the
+Console and OTLP options will be available for the metrics and tracing export, along with the
 ability to specify a gRPC or HTTP endpoint for OTLP.
 Segmentation of activities will continue to be
 made using the configurable `ProjectName`.